 If the agent has provided a valid email address they will receive regular updates about the referral.
-If the visit is outstanding more than 21 days, the agent must contact the Work Flow Manager (DWP Visiting) using the contact details in the DWP Referral Tool.
+If the visit is outstanding more than 21 days the agent will contact the Work Flow Manager (DWP Visiting) using the contact details in the DWP Referral Tool.

 See Visits - home visit referral outcome not received.